Extra money for those who need it

 - compensate for a failure to make adequate financial provision for your studies.

 Financial support may be available if your circumstances change during the academic year.
-This could be due to COVID-19 restrictions, for example.

 Am I eligible to apply and receive help?